-a(i)
+11. Responsibilities for Shared or Common Areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No

-Please give details?
-N/A

-b(i)
+Yes / No / Den't Knew If you have answered yes, please give details: Shared driveway maintenance.
+Shared septic tank maintenance. b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No

-Please give details?
-N/A

-c(i)

-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No
+Yes / No / Not applicable If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes / No d.

-d(i)

 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No

-Please give details?
-N/A

-e(i)

-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundary?
-No

-Please give details?
-N/A

-f(i)

-As far as you are aware, is there a public right of way across your any part of your property? (public right of way is a way over which the public las a right to pass, whether or not the land is privatly owned).
-No
+Yes / No If you have answered yes, please give details: e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+Yes / No If you have answered yes, please give details: The attached cottage has access through the back garden to their back garden.
+The neighbours have access along the driveway at the front of the cottage to their houses. f.
+As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+Yes / No If you have answered yes, please give details: 12.
+Charges associated with your property a.
+Is there a factor or property manager for your property? ¥es / No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges:

-Please give details?
-N/A